lukso-network/docs/docs/standards/generic-standards/lsp17-contract-extension.md

 In contrast, the **_smart contract B_**, which supports the **[LSP17 standard](#)**, does not implement any native functions but rather relies on extensions for the functionality that is needed and can add more extensions in the future.

-Thus, Smart contract B has the ability **to support an unlimited number of functionalities** and can add new functions in the future if desired.
+Thus, smart contract B has the ability **to support an unlimited number of functionalities** and can add new functions in the future if desired.

 ![Normal contract Vs contract implementing LSP17](/img/standards/lsp17/OneContract.jpeg)